Sign In

 In areas like the Caribbean, where hurricanes have destroyed homes and infrastructure, this device could provide immediate relief by supplying clean drinking water to communities that have lost access to their water sources.

 Yaghi’s technology could also be useful in remote desert areas where access to water is limited.
 It provides an alternative to water generation methods, such as desalination plants, which are expensive and energy-intensive.
-Yaghi’s water harvester, in contrast, operates without requiring a power grid and uses only the energy from the sun to function.
+Yaghi’s water harvester machine, in contrast, operates without requiring a power grid and uses only the energy from the sun to function.
 This makes it a more affordable and sustainable option for areas with limited resources.

 Share This Article